lapce/lapce/docs/building-from-source.md

 It is easy to build Lapce from source on a GNU/Linux distribution.
 Cargo handles the build process, all you need to do, is ensure the correct dependencies are installed.

 1. Install the Rust compiler and Cargo using [`rustup.rs`](https://rustup.rs/).
-If you already have the toolchain, ensure you are using version 1.64 or higher.
+If you already have the toolchain, ensure you are using latest Rust version.

 2. Install dependencies for your operating system: